 Irish and mathematics can be studied at the Foundation Level as well.
 This Foundation Level is necessary for students who might have trouble with the Ordinary or the Higher level.

-Updates For Leaving Cert Established 2022
+Updates For the 2022 Leaving Cert

 In 2021, students could either physically sit the written LC exam in June or get an accredited grade from the SEC or do both.

 For 2022, The Department Of Education has stated that adjustments would be made to the assessment arrangements for Leaving Cert 2022.
 It is expected that the LC will run as normal (Only June written exams available) in 2022.
 The ‘Hybrid’ exam structure of 2021 and 2020 will be discontinued.

 The Department also declared that there will be NO change to the length of the written examinations for Leaving Cert 2022.

 The Department intends to have an alternative set of exams for the students affected by COVID-19 illness or other familial issues regarding the pandemic.
 These exams will follow shortly after the primary set of examinations.